fe2s/fe2s.github.io/source/_posts/2016-05-30-scalable-machine-learning-with-insightedge-mobile-advertisement-clicks-prediction.markdown

 The goal is to maximize the revenue for every search engine query.
 Whereis the `bid` is a known value, the `probability_of_click` is not.
 Thus predicting the probability of click becomes the key task.

-Working on machine learning problem involves a lot of experiments with feature selection, feature transformation, training different models and tuning parameters.
-While there are a few excellent machine learning libraries for Python and R like scikit-learn, their capabilities are typically limited to relatively small datasets that you can fit into a single machine.
+Working on a machine learning problem involves a lot of experiments with feature selection, feature transformation, training different models and tuning parameters.While there are a few excellent machine learning libraries for Python and R, like scikit-learn, their capabilities are typically limited to relatively small datasets that you fit on a single machine.

 With the large datasets and/or CPU intensive workloads you may want to scale out beyond a single machine.
-And this is not a problem for InsightEdge at all, since it can scale the computation and data storage layers across many machines in the cluster.
+This is one of the key benefits of InsightEdge, since it’s able to scale the computation and data storage layers across many machines under one unified cluster.

 ## Loading the data